 - EC pills are safe.
 Please see the WHO fact sheet (in English, French, and Spanish) for more information on the safety of levonorgestrel-alone EC pills.

 - EC pills are more effective the sooner they are taken.
-EC pills and copper IUDs are effective at preventing pregnancy up to the 5 days after an act of unprotected intercourse.
+UPA EC pills and the Cu-IUDs are effective at preventing pregnancy up to 5 days after an act of unprotected intercourse.
+LNG EC pills are effectiveup to 3 days.

 - EC pills are not meant to be used as a regular form of contraception and should not replace the use of regular contraceptive methods.
 Additionally, EC does not prevent against HIV or other sexually transmitted infections.